-Birth: 02-16-1924 | Birthplace: Orlinda, Tennessee
+Birth: 02-16-1924 - Death: 08-16-2017 | Birthplace: Orlinda, Tennessee

 The CMA prospered under Walker-Meador’s gracious and skillful leadership.
 Among the organization’s well-known programs adopted during her tenure were the launching of a national fund-raising drive to build the Country Music Hall of Fame® and Museum (the CMA had created the Hall of Fame in 1961) and the CMA’s annual awards show, begun in 1967 and televised nationally for the first time in 1968.
 Fan Fair, an annual festival of fans and performers, was inaugurated in 1972.
 Now known as the CMA Music Festival, it grew from a small celebration to one that attracts tens of thousands of fans each year.

 Thanks to the efforts of Walker-Meador and others, the CMA has grown from about 200 members to a membership of more than 7,000 individuals and organizations.
 Today it is the most important trade organization on the Nashville music scene and among the most active in the world.
-Walker-Meador has remained involved in events on Music Row since her retirement in 1991.
-She was elected to the Country Music Hall of Fame in 1995. - Mary A. Bufwack